thomasballinger/jsrisk/readme.md

 * Graphical interaction with map in browser

 Overall Plan:
-Use mongrel2 to route logic requests to node, page requests to brubeck Ideally requests are somehow routed around make move
+Use mongrel2 to route logic requests to node, page requests to brubeck. node will talk to mongodb for storing gamelogic.

 Requests routed to node.js
 ---------------------------